-- I = Incomplete: This grade serves as a placeholder during a student's approved course extension for the period specified, not to exceed six months from the end of the course.
+I = Incomplete: This grade serves as a placeholder during a student's approved course extension for the period specified, not to exceed six months from the end of the course.
 See Extension and Incomplete Grades Policy for more information.
-An incomplete grade does not affect a student's satisfactory academic progress. - TC = Transfer Credit: This grade is assigned for approved transfer credits that a student earned from another institution.
+An incomplete grade does not affect a student's satisfactory academic progress.

+TC = Transfer Credit: This grade is assigned for approved transfer credits that a student earned from another institution.
 See Transfer Credit Policy for more information.
-Transfer Credit grades are included as credits attempted and credits earned and included in Pace of Progress and Maximum Time Frame Satisfactory Academic Progress calculations. - W = Withdraw: This grade is assigned when a student is withdrawn from a course.
-In each instance, the original course and any attempts to repeat/retake a course will be included as credits attempted in the Maximum Time Frame and Pace of Progress calculations. - WD = Withdrawn: from Course: A grade of "WD" indicates a course that was scheduled but never attended by the student.
-This grade does not impact Cumulative Grade Point Average, Pace of Progress, or Maximum Time Frame calculations nor does it count towards credits attempted. - WW = Withdrawn from Course without Penalty: This grade indicates that the student was administratively withdrawn from a course after posting attendance for reasons other than attendance and academic policy violations before earning a grade.
+Transfer Credit grades are included as credits attempted and credits earned and included in Pace of Progress and Maximum Time Frame Satisfactory Academic Progress calculations.

+W = Withdraw: This grade is assigned when a student is withdrawn from a course.
+In each instance, the original course and any attempts to repeat/retake a course will be included as credits attempted in the Maximum Time Frame and Pace of Progress calculations.

+WD = Withdrawn: from Course: A grade of "WD" indicates a course that was scheduled but never attended by the student.
+This grade does not impact Cumulative Grade Point Average, Pace of Progress, or Maximum Time Frame calculations nor does it count towards credits attempted.

+WW = Withdrawn from Course without Penalty: This grade indicates that the student was administratively withdrawn from a course after posting attendance for reasons other than attendance and academic policy violations before earning a grade.
 The reasons why a student was administratively withdrawn are noted in the student's academic file.
-This grade does not impact Cumulative Grade Point Average, Pace of Progress, or Maximum Time Frame calculations nor does it count towards credits attempted. - → = Associated Course: An Associated Course designation is indicated when a student transfers programs and is granted credit for courses completed in their original program that are deemed equivalent to courses required for completion of their new program.
-Associated Courses count in the calculation of Satisfactory Academic Progress as both credits attempted and credits earned (if successfully completed), and are included in Cumulative Grade Point Average, Pace of Progress, or Maximum Time Frame calculations. - = Repeated/Retaken Course: A repeated/retaken course designation is assigned for any course taken again after previously successfully earning credit for the course (Repeated) or for any course taken again after previously failing the course (Retaken).
+This grade does not impact Cumulative Grade Point Average, Pace of Progress, or Maximum Time Frame calculations nor does it count towards credits attempted.

+= Repeated/Retaken Course: A repeated/retaken course designation is assigned for any course taken again after previously successfully earning credit for the course (Repeated) or for any course taken again after previously failing the course (Retaken).
 All successful course repeat and retake attempts (i.e., earned A, B, or C and satisfied all other course completion requirements) count in the Maximum Time Frame and Pace of Progress calculations as credits attempted and credits earned.
 All failed repeat course attempts count in the Maximum Time Frame and Pace of Progress calculation as attempted but not earned credits.
 Only the highest grade earned counts toward the Cumulative Grade Point Average.